Overcoming Emotional Flatlining (Anhedonia, No Feelings)

-The clinical definition of anhedonia below states that it is a loss of interest in activities that used to be enjoyable, and a reduced capacity to feel pleasure.
-The Diagnostic Manual of the American Psychiatric Association lists anhedonia as a symptom of depression, and not a specific disorder by itself.
+The clinical definition below states that anhedonia is a loss of interest in activities that used to be enjoyable, and a reduced capacity to feel pleasure.
+The Diagnostic Manual of the American Psychiatric Association lists it as a symptom of depression, and not a specific disorder by itself.
 As a result, they are often treated together as one condition.

 Emotional Flatlining Explanation

 I (Jackie Kelm) am not a doctor or mental health professional, and am simply sharing what I’ve learned from my own personal experience.

 Positive Emotional Flatlining is a term I created because anhedonia was close to what I experienced, but not exactly.
 I found two significant differences as follows.

 - With emotional flatlining I experienced a physical inability to produce positive emotions.
 It was not a reduction in feelings, but the complete absence of them.
 I believe emotional flatlining is a neurological condition where the brain malfunctions in a way that blocks the ability to feel emotions such as joy, happiness, gratitude, caring, and other positive feelings.

 - When I first became emotionally flat I fell into depression from being devastated by the condition.
 I was able to get rid of the depression over time, but still experienced complete and total emotional flatlining.
 So I believe they are distinct conditions.

 - With emotional flatlining I was still able to experience negative emotions such as anger and frustration.
 In some cases they seemed less intense than before, but they were there.

 Positive Emotional Flatlining Definition